SadiqueAbdullah/Dog_Classifier/README.md

 ## Data Exploration:

-Provided Dog and Human dataset was explored through the respective classifers (dog_detector & face_detector). following were the findings through Data exploration
+Provided Dog and Human dataset was explored through the respective classifiers (dog_detector & face_detector). following were the findings through Data exploration

 There are 133 total dog categories.
 There are 8351 total dog images.